khalti/docs.khalti.com/content/khalti-epayment.md

 - The callback url `return_url` should support `GET` method
 - User shall be redirected to the `return_url` with following parameters for confirmation
-    + pidx - _The initial payment identifier_
+    + pidx - _The initial payment identifier    _
     + status - _Status of the transaction_
         + Completed - Transaction is success
         + Pending - Transaction is in pending state, request for lookup API.
-        + Canceled - Transaction has been canceled by user.
+        + User canceled - Transaction has been canceled by user.
     + transaction_id - _The transaction identifier at Khalti after successful payment_
     + tidx - _Same value as transaction id_
     + amount - _Amount paid in paisa_